-This site is not required to pass part b) of the exception test as it is located within Flood Zone 1, however it must still be proven that the development can be safe for its lifetime, which is 100 years for residential development.
+This site is not required to pass part b) of the exception test3 as it is located within Flood Zone 1, however it must still be proven that the development can be safe for its lifetime, which is 100 years for residential development.

-Were any future modelling of Ochre Dike to indicate that the site is at risk in the 1% AEP undefended event, the site may then be subject to the exception test, assuming the sequential test has been passed.
+Were any future modelling of the unmodelled watercourse to indicate that the site is at risk in the 1% AEP undefended event accounting for climate change, the site would then be subject to the exception test, assuming it has passed the sequential test.